jo/worker-generate-stills/README.md

 Note that attachment names which starts with a version name, followed by a '/' are ignored.

-_size_ is a expression for imagemagick, so you can do eg. 120x120!, 120x and so on.
+_size_ is a expression for ffmpeg, so you can do eg. 120x120!, 120x and so on.

+_ratio_ is the framerate of the stills.

 ## Worker Status Document